Djack06/Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
-<ins>Advantages to using Ansible are no special coding skills are required to use Ansible's playbooks.
-It's flexible in that you can orchestrate the entire application environment no matter where it's deployed.</ins>
+- Advantages to using Ansible are no special coding skills are required to use Ansible's playbooks.
+It's flexible in that you can orchestrate the entire application environment no matter where it's deployed.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...Install Docker
+- Install Docker
-- ...Install Python3-pip
+- Install Python3-pip
-- ...Install Docker Module
+- Install Docker Module
-- ...Increase virtual memory & configure system to use more memory
+- Increase virtual memory & configure system to use more memory
-- ...Download and launch a docker elk container & enable service docker on boot
+- Download and launch a docker elk container & enable service docker on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.